A variational principle for a non-integrable model: Proof of the variational principle

-The main idea of the proof of Theorem~\ref{p_profile_theorem} is to establish the desired identity~\eqref{e_profile_theorem} in two steps: In the first step one underestimates the number of graph homomorphisms~$h: R_n \to \mathcal{T}$ and in the second step one overestimates the number of graph homomorphisms.
-The main ingredient for underestimating the number of graph homomorphisms is the equivalence of the entropy of fixed and free boundary conditions on a square (see Theorem~\ref{geodesic_square}).
-The tool for overestimating the number of graph homomorphisms is provided now.
-As mentioned in Remark~\ref{r_geodesic_effect_negligible} of Section~\ref{s_main_result}, the following lemma also justifies that the entropic effect, that results from the additional freedom of choosing the geodesic~$\mathbf{g}$, is of lower order.
+Let us turn to the verification of Theorem~\ref{p_main_result_variational_principle} and Theorem~\ref{p_profile_theorem}.
+For the general strategy of the argument we refer to the discussion at the end of Section~\ref{s_main_result}.
+First, we turn to the proof of Theorem~\ref{p_profile_theorem}.
+As explained at the end of Section~\ref{s_main_result} the main ingredient is to show the equivalence of the entropy of fixed and fluctuating boundary conditions on a simplex.
+This ingredient is provided in Lemma~\ref{p_entropy_depth_condition_local_surface_tension} below.
+Before turning to Lemma~\ref{p_entropy_depth_condition_local_surface_tension}, we show in the next auxiliary lemma that if the boundary height function on a simplex is close to an affine function then it must stay close to a single geodesic.
+Similar to Remark~\ref{r_geodesic_effect_negligible} of Section~\ref{s_main_result}, this also justifies that the entropic effect, that results from the additional freedom of choosing the geodesic~$\mathbf{g}$, is of lower order.